What is Robotic Process Automation (RPA)

 Where is Robotic Process Automation NOT a good fit?

-• RPA tools are somewhat rigid and in unusual casessuch as small change to the screen layout of the software application that they are accessing, can cause them to stop working and generate exceptions.
+- RPA tools are somewhat rigid and in unusual cases, such as a small change to the screen layout of the software application that they are accessing, can cause them to stop working and generate exceptions.
 They are best suited to interact with mature applications whose user interfaces do not change often.
 RPA tools need to be specifically programmed to handle and communicate with the “human” teams in case of exceptions.
-Not planning and programming this interaction beforehand can often result in many production issues
+Not planning and programming this interaction beforehand can often result in many production issues.